eclipse-langium/langium-website/hugo/content/guides/customizing_cli.md

 npm run build
 ```

-If all looks good, we should have access to our cli in **/bin/cli**.
+If everything looks good, you should have access to the CLI in **/bin/cli**.
 We also need a program we can test and validate.
 For the MiniLogo language we have a simple example program that we can validate:

 ```minilogo
 def test() {